diemontufar/SentimentAnalyser/orchestrer/README.md

 ansible-playbook --private-key {path-to-your-pem-file} -uubuntu -i production site.yml  --tags "apache"
 ```

-If you want to limit the deployment process only for a pacticular hostname:
+If you want to limit the deployment process only to a pacticular hostname:

 ```
 $ ansible-playbook --private-key {path-to-your-pem-file} -uubuntu -i production site.yml  --limit {name-of-host: ie node1}